adityaoncloud/argo-deploy/README.md

 # Exploring Gitops using ArgoCD
 This repository contains the complete guide for deploying a web-app using Argocd on a Kubernetes cluster on a linux machine

+Application I have used as an example https://github.com/adityaoncloud/django-todo

 ### Setup
 First make sure you have Docker installed on your local machine.